• Contact Info

 Primary Instructor - Fall 2020 / Fall 2021

 First semester of three semester sequence for physics, engineering physics and astronomy majors.
-Covers kinematics, dynamics momentum of particles and rigid bodies, work and energy, gravitation, simple harmonic motion and introduction to thermodynamics.
+Covers kinematics, dynamics momentum of particles and rigid bodies, work and energy, gravitation, and simple harmonic motion.
 Degree credit not granted for this course and PHYS 1110.

 • PHYS 2020 - General Physics 2